-With the number of lenders who conduct their business solely online on the rise, the number of personal loan fraud cases is also on the rise.
+As the number of lenders who conduct their business solely online is rising, so too is the number of personal loan fraud cases.
 With the exception of these scams, online private lenders have changed the financial landscape in a positive way.
-People who were constantly being turned down by banks and other more traditional lenders can now get the loans they need to live the lives they want.
+People who were constantly being turned down by banks and other more traditional lenders can now get approved for the loans they need.

 Being approved for a loan from an online private lender could change your life and the lives of your family so we want to make sure that you can get the money you need without worrying about being scammed.

-We put together a guide to help you navigate the online loan market and spot any scams from a mile away.
+We put together a guide to help you navigate the online loan market and identify a scam from a mile away.

 Can You Spot a Loan Scam?

 Equipping yourself with as much information about how a legitimate loan company should work is one of your best defenses against those trying to fraud you out of your hard earned cash.
-Making a Google search about online loans available to Canadians will yield you millions of hits, which can be extremely intimidating.
-Fraudsters and scammers try to take advantage of this; they understand that the online loan world can be overwhelming and that the majority of borrowers feel like they don’t have many options because of their financial issues.
+Performing a Google search about online loans available to Canadians will yield you millions of hits, which can be extremely intimidating.
+Fraudsters and scammers try to take advantage of this; they understand that the online loan world can be overwhelming and that the majority of borrowers feel like they don’t have many options because of financial issues they may be dealing with.

 Be wary.
-This is the best piece of advice we can give, if anything seems off or wrong to you then trust your instincts.
+This is the best piece of advice we can give you: if anything seems off or wrong to you then trust your instincts.
 Here are a few things you need to be aware of when looking for an online private lender.

 The great thing about private online lenders is that they are often more willing to work with people who have lower credit scores or other financial issues.
 And while this is why private loans are a great financial tool for a lot of people, it’s also why loan fraud exists.